-- Are you able to write an 80,000 word thesis which is as good as the most advanced academic book in your subject?
+- Are you able to write convincingly at a level which is as good as the most advanced academic book in your subject?

-- Are you prepared to find, read and use over 200 books and articles?
+- Are you prepared to find, read and use many different academic books and journal articles?

-The following tuition fees apply to the standard PhD for 2016/17 (2017/18 TBC).
-View the list of standard PhD subjects this applies to.
+The following tuition fees apply to the standard PhD for 2020/21* View the list of standard PhD subjects this applies to.

 Tuition fees for all courses are payable on an annual basis, except where stated, and may be subject to an annual inflationary increase in every year where the course lasts more than one year.

 Students may self-fund their course or a Sponsor may fund or part-fund.
 Bursaries, scholarships and fee discounts may also be available.

 Additional course costs

 Although we aim to minimise any additional costs to students over and above the course tuition fee, there will be some additional costs which students on courses are expected to meet.